joangrigorov/uva-re-2016/Week-2/Teodor/assignment.md

     * Smiles towards the interviewee
     * Has an open body posture
 - Plays the role of an active listener
-    * Asks questions towards the topics that the user is discussing
+    * Asks questions towards the topics that the user is discussing [Zenger, Folkman, p.2]
     * Show genuine interest in the discussed topic
 - Listens for what the interviewee has to say.
 Does not interupt
 - Ask questions that promote discovery and insight [Zenger, Folkman, p.2]